simonuwe/oracle-apex-json-region/README.md

 ## Current status
 - Form only, only **simple** JSON-schema without any hierarchy
 - no arrays in JSON-schema
-- Plugin supports german only
+- only support of standard APEX-field-validation
+- APEX does not support the column-type JSON, use CLOB with check-constraint "ISJSON"
-- no support of
+- No PWA support

 ## Next steps

-- improve errormessages
+- support of **$defs**
+- support of arrays
-- support of table views
+- support of configurable labels (not only derived from column name)
-- language suport